molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### The Strict Mode

-ECMAScript 5, released in 2009, started to deprecate error-prone coding practices.
+ECMAScript 5, released in 2009, started to deprecate error-prone programming practices.
 But it could not just change code semantics from one day to the next.
 This would have broken most existing code.

 In order to maintain backwards compatibility, ECMAScript 5 introduces the <dfn>Strict Mode</dfn> as an opt-in feature.
 In Strict Mode, common pitfalls are removed from the language or throw visible exceptions.
 Previously, several programming mistakes and bogus code were ignored silently.
 The Strict Mode turns these mistakes into visible errors – see failing fast (see above).